prabhpreet-code/prabhpreet-code/README.md

 • Never hesitate to google anything, overall it's your best teacher ;)
 <br/>
 <br/>
-Been learning this all while trying to make products using tech stack ( Html,Css, JavaScript,NodeJS,ReactJS,MongoDB,Docker,Red Hat Linux,C++,C,Python )
+Been learning this all while trying to make products using tech stack ( Html,Css,JavaScript,NodeJS,ReactJS,NextJS,MongoDB,Docker,Red Hat Linux,C++,C,Python,Solidity,Hardhat,EtherJS )
 <br/>
-Web3--- coming soon ;)
+Exploring and building on web3 ;)
 <br/>
 Want to look at some of my projects? you can check them out at https://github.com/prabhpreet-code